antoinezanardi/dev-stamp/README.md

 We welcome contributions!
 If you have ideas, suggestions, or issues, please open an issue or a pull request.

-Thanks for [Jessica Garrido](https://github.com/jessicagarrido) for the awesome idea ❤️ !
+Thanks to [Jessica Garrido](https://github.com/jessicagarrido) for the fantastic idea ❤️